FeatureBaseDB/Laminoid/README.md

 # Laminoid
-Laminoid is a stupid simple model instance manager for Google Compute.
-It provides a reverse proxy for "authentication".
-This type of boxing has been done before in production for many years with no issues.
-Your milage may vary.
+Laminoid is a stupid simple instance manager for Google Compute to run machine learning models.

+Laminoid provides a reverse proxy for "authentication".

 ## Models
 Laminoid deploys boxes onto Google Cloud.
 These boxes contain graphics cards, which can run models.